TheRenegadeCoder/sample-programs/docs/_hello_world/solidity.md

 Blockchain is the force driving the technology of all digital currencies.
 A couple of examples are Bitcoin, Ripple, Ethereum, Litecoin, Nem just to cite a few.

-Blockgeeks has a great analogy which should help you understand blockchain works:
+[Blockgeeks][3] has a great analogy which should help you understand blockchain works:

     Picture a spreadsheet that is duplicated thousands of times across a network of computers.
 Then imagine that this network is designed to regularly update this spreadsheet and you have a basic understanding of the blockchain.

-Another wonderful description provided by William Mougayar goes as follows:
+Another wonderful description provided by [William Mougayar][4] goes as follows:

     Imagine two entities (eg banks) that need to update their own user account balances when there is a request to transfer money from one customer to another.